-Group Conflict Mediation and Team Mediation from CAOS Conflict Management can help in resolving conflict in workplaces, community groups, management committees, neighbour disputes, religious groups and others.
+Group Conflict Mediation and Team Mediation from London-based CAOS Conflict Management can help in resolving conflict in workplaces, community groups, management committees, neighbour disputes, religious groups and others.

-We have experience of providing support in such situations for public sector organisations and community groups of up to 20 people, however in essence disputes within larger groups can also benefit from mediation or possibly conflict management workshops, conflict coaching and other support available from CAOS Conflict Management.
+We have experience of providing support in such situations for public sector organisations and community groups of up to 20 people.
+We also provide conflict management workshops, conflict coaching and other support available from CAOS Conflict Management.

 "Thank you very much for your assistance in this matter.
 The working environment has been very harmonious today and I am clear that it is down to this process." - comment from public sector manager following a group conflict mediation process provided by CAOS Conflict Management

 A confidential, individual initial mediation meeting is offered to all members of the group experiencing the unresolved internal conflict so that they can discuss their own perspective of the situation and share any concerns they have, as well as any ideas they have for resolution.
 During this meeting the mediator(s) will explain how the mediation process can help them to express both their concerns and their ideas in a way that helps to contribute to resolution of the group or team conflict.

 In the meeting it is emphasised that mediation is a voluntary process and at that stage it may be that they choose not to participate further in the process or they may have attended the individual meeting sceptical about the process but are now reassured of its capacity to support the creation of a better way forward.

 It can often be the case that simply having the individual meetings with some or all of the group members can help in the situation as it gives them a 'safe space' to discuss their concerns and focus on what could help improve the situation.
 Sometimes the ideas generated can be immediately implemented before a joint mediation meeting of the whole group has even occurred and can help towards resolving the situation.